Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT13/README.md

 ------

 ### Problem Statement
 Waste management is one of the most global issues that must be addressed to ensure environmental In particular, the improper disposal of electronic waste (e-waste) has emerged as a critical concern, as it releases toxic substances such as mercury, lead, and cadmium into the environment.
-These hazardous materials casue serious risks to human health and contribute to long-term environmental degradation.
+These hazardous materials cause serious risks to human health and contribute to long-term environmental degradation.
 Furthermore, valuable resources embedded in electronic devices—such as gold, copper, and rare earth metals are often lost due to inefficient or improper recycling methods.
 The current e-waste management  faces several challenges, including the lack of real-time tracking mechanisms, limited accountability among stakeholders, and insufficient public awareness.
 Without transparent and traceable systems, it becomes increasingly difficult to monitor the flow of e-waste from its source to recycling facilities, leading to untracked disposal and potential misuse.
 This project aims to address these challenges by developing a blockchain-based e-waste management and tracking system that ensures transparency, traceability, and accountability across the e-waste lifecycle.
 By integrating an incentive-driven reward mechanism, the system encourages proper disposal practices, enhances stakeholder participation, and enables secure, immutable tracking of e-waste from generation to final recycling.

 -----
 ### Literature Survey